 New policies.
 Big changes.
 Lots of Questions.

-In early July, the H.R.1 – One Big Beautiful Bill Act (OBBA) was signed into law.
-It’s a substantial piece of legislation that will impact nearly every aspect of the human services sector—from how states deliver SNAP and Medicaid, to new funding rules, eligibility verification, and work requirements.
+In early July, the federal government signed H.R.
+1 into law.
+It’s a substantial piece of legislation that will impact nearly every aspect of the human services sector.

 For public servants, that means major changes ahead.
 Everyone from state administrators to frontline caseworkers will feel the effects and need to plan for what’s next.
 If you’re feeling overwhelmed, you’re not alone.

-That’s why we put together this resource roundup—to point you to trusted organizations, experts, and tools that can help make sense of what’s ahead.
+That’s why we put together this resource roundup.
+At Northwoods, we want to point you to trusted organizations, experts, and tools to help you cut through the noise.

 - Work requirements for Medicaid